8 different ways to deal with rejection like a boss.

 If you’re interested, just reply to this email and let me know if you’re available to hop on a quick phone call next week.

-This pitch is a little longer because it provides specific information that relations to the position you’re applying for.
+This pitch is a little longer because it provides specific information that relates to the position you’re applying for.
 But it’s not so long that the recipient would fall asleep or stop reading halfway through.
 Plus, make it convenient to see two examples, and they can go to your portfolio to see more if they’re interested.

 So, if companies aren’t receptive to your pitches, improve them for better results.